 In 1922, when Sonoko was 11 years old, they decided it was time she rejoin her father in Montebello.
-She does not remember any reluctance on leaving, but she always spoke of Numazu with nostalgia.
+She does not remember any reluctance to leave her grandparents’ home, but she always spoke of Numazu with nostalgia.

 By now, her father had a new family.
-He had married Kuni Watanabe (no relation to his father), a rather plain woman also from Numazu, and had a child, Francis, Jr. Four more children soon followed Sonoko’s arrival: Alice in 1923, Starr in 1924, Marian later in 1924, and, much later, Sam in 1932.
-(Alice, who grew into a pretty young woman, contracted TB while in the Manzanar internment camp.
+He had married Kuni Watanabe (no relation to his father), a rather plain woman also from Numazu, and had a child, Francis, Jr. Four of their children soon were born after Sonoko’s arrival: Alice in 1923, Starr in 1924, Marian later in 1924, and, much later, Sam in 1932.
+(Alice, who grew into a pretty young woman, contracted TB while in the Manzanar Internment Camp.
 At war’s end, she was released in an ambulance and died soon after.
 See the next posting for her letters.)

 Sonoko was again the outsider.
 She was living with strangers in a house she barely remembered.
 She was clearly still her father’s favorite, but her relationship with her step-mother was strained.
 Sonoko must have been a constant reminder of her father’s previous relationship with the glamorous and cultured Miyo, everything Kuni was not.
 She remembered being careful not to wear her best kimono in Kuni’s presence because it had been given to her by Miyo.
-Being older than her step brothers and sisters, she spent much of her time babysitting for them.
+Sonoko spent much of her time babysitting her step brothers and sisters.
 Kuni tutored her in written Japanese, so she became fluent in both written and spoken Japanese and English.

-Even in school she was the outsider.
-She had to begin in first grade, even though she was twice the age of the others.
+In school, she was still the outsider.
+She had to begin in the first grade but was twice the age of the others.
 She soon jumped the grades and stayed in school until 1931, her junior year when she was 19.
 It was then she left Montebello to attend Mrs. Hani’s School (Jiyu Gakuen) in Tokyo, a two-year junior college, or what was then called a finishing school, and returned to Montebello after graduation.
 Going back to Japan for education was common for Japanese-Americans.
 When they returned they were henceforth known as kibei (KEE-bay)—born in America, educated in Japan.

 She did not live at Montebello long.
 For the next two years she lived where she worked at a nearby Japanese children’s home as a practical nurse where she also taught a little Japanese and went to night school to learn typing and to improve her English.